-There are many solar companies out there, but which one actually provides the most value for consumers?
+There are many solar companies out there, but which one actually provides the most value and best customer service?
 We've made it our mission to find out.
 After conducting exhaustive research on the solar industry and gathering hundreds of Sunrun reviews, we've weighed the good and the bad and discovered Sunrun to be one of the top installers of solar panels based on a variety of criteria points.
 The company, which is based in San Francisco, California, has installed over 950 megawatts of solar power and helped consumers in 21 states to lower their electricity bills.

 - Payment Flexibility

-In order to fit the needs of almost any customer, Sunrun offers several financing options, including leases, Power Purchase Agreements (PPAs), prepayments, outright purchases, and loans.
-Leases and PPAs give customers the chance to reap the benefits of a home solar system for zero to little upfront cost.
+In order to fit the needs of almost any customer, Sunrun offers several financing options, including solar leases, Power Purchase Agreements (PPAs), prepayments, outright purchases, and loans.
+Sunrun solar lease and PPA options give customers the chance to reap the benefits of a home solar system for zero to little upfront cost.
 The prepayment option features all of the same benefits as the lease option, except the customer doesn't have to worry about the hassle of monthly payments.
 Purchasing a Sunrun solar system outright provides customers with long-term savings, while financing a Sunrun solar system through a loan allows customers to make payments to own their system, which provides long-term benefits.

 If customers choose to lease or obtain a PPA, Sunrun will own the system and, therefore, is responsible for all maintenance and repairs of the system.
-Additionally, Sunrun will refund customers if the system on their roof ever underperforms.
+Additionally, Sunrun will refund customers if the panels installed on their roof ever underperform.

 Other benefits of Sunrun's product include a 10-year warranty on systems that are purchased, a 20-year warranty on systems that are leased, and 24/7 system monitoring (provided by Sunrun).

 Sunrun provides an abundance of information on its website and strives to be very transparent with its customers.
 The company's website includes a detailed FAQ section, a helpful guarantee page, and an informative "Plans and Services" page that will help customers better understand how to move forward with Sunrun and start taking advantage of solar power.

 Considering doing business with Sunrun?
 Click here.